thiago-a-souza/MongoDB/09-Sharding.md

 # Sharding

 Sharding is the method of partitioning the data into chunks based on a *shard key*.
 Because each chunk has a lower and upper ranges based on the *shard key*, different chunks cannot have the same data.
 This process enables using commodity hardware to scale out the application rather than increasing the capacity of a single server (a.k.a. vertical scaling).
 Building a *sharded cluster* requires careful planning and should be used with very large data sets that could not be managed without partitioning.
+Because a sharded cluster may have non-sharded collections, MongoDB defines the shard with least amount of data as *primary shard* to store all non-sharded collections.

 A *sharded cluster*, illustrated in Figure 3, comprises three components: